What is BRAN?

 BRAN stands for Bicycle Ride Across Nebraska.
 Jerry Baird, a Northwest Rotarian, given the job of finding a community service project for a fledging Rotary Club spawned it.
 He saw an employee of his take a week of vacation to ride his bicycle across another state.
 After questioning his employee’s sanity, he proposed the project to the club as a fundraiser for charity.
 It was such a simple idea, a cross-state bicycle ride with proceeds to help others.
 With the help of dentist John Wupper, BRAN was conceptualized in 1980.

 BRAN as an entity is set up as a charitable Nebraska non-profit corporation.
 Its intent is to provide a fun, safe way for participants to experience the great state of Nebraska.
-Technically, separate from both the Rotary Club of Northwest Omaha and the Omaha Pedalers Bicycle Club, BRAN uses its revenues to provide scholarships to Nebraska high school graduates to Nebraska Trade Schools, Colleges and Universities.
+Technically, separate from the Omaha Pedalers Bicycle Club, BRAN uses its revenues to provide scholarships to Nebraska high school graduates to Nebraska Trade Schools, Colleges and Universities.
 It is a way to give back to the state for what the state has given us over the years.
 We want to stop the “brain drain” from Nebraska while at the same time supporting safe cycling.

 BRAN is more than a bike ride, fundraiser, or community service project.
 It is in fact a multifaceted experience, which benefits many in the state of Nebraska.